Word Online makes its final stop via Arts University Bournemouth Library.

 About the writers:

-Yin F Lim is a Malaysian-born writer and editor who lives in the UK.
-Her creative non-fiction writing on family, food and migration has been published in Porridge, Ghost Heart Literary Journal, American Writers Review’s Art in the Time of Covid-19 special issue and Hinterland magazine, where she is a contributing editor.
-Her work has also appeared in several anthologies including Who are we now?
-A collection of true stories about Brexit.
-Yin holds a Biography and Creative Non-Fiction MA from the University of East Anglia and is currently working on a book-length project about her maternal grandmother, who emigrated from China to Malaya as a mui tsai (bondmaid) in the early 20th century.
-Find her on Twitter @YinFLim.
+Yin F Lim is a Malaysian-born writer and editor who lives in Norwich.
+Her creative non-fiction on family, food and migration has been published in Moxy, Porridge as well as Hinterland magazine, where she is currently a co-editor.
+Her work has also appeared in the anthology Who Are We Now?
+A Collection of True Stories about Brexit.
+Yin holds a Biography and Creative Non-Fiction MA from the University of East Anglia and is currently working on a book about her maternal grandmother, who emigrated from China to Malaya as a mui tsai in the early 20th century.